 - Excessive damage to the reproductive system;

-- Uterine, vaginal and pelvic infections;
+- · Uterine, vaginal and pelvic infections;

 - Infertility;

 - Cysts;

 - Complications with menstruation;

 - Psychological damage; including a number of mental health and psychosexual problems, e.g. depression, anxiety, post-traumatic stress, fear of sexual activity.
 Many children exhibit behavioural changes after FGM, but problems may not be evident until adulthood;

 - Abscesses;

 - Sexual dysfunction;

-- Difficulty in passing urine;
+- · Difficulty in passing urine;

 - Increased risk of HIV transmission/Hepatitis B/C using same instruments on several girls;

 Forced Marriage became a criminal offence in June 2014.
 In addition, since February 2023 it has also been a crime to carry out any conduct the purpose of which is to cause a child to marry before their eighteenth birthday, even if violence, threats, or another form of coercion are not used.
 As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages.
-The law includes taking someone overseas to force them to marry (whether or not the forces marriage takes place).

 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional and psychological.
 It is a form of child, adult and domestic abuse and, in line with statutory guidance, is treated by such at this school.
 The School is sensitive to differing family patterns and lifestyles and child-rearing patterns that vary across different racial, ethnic and cultural groups.
 However, child abuse cannot be condoned for religious or cultural reasons.
-The School's Safeguarding and Child Protection Policies will be used to protect a victim or potential victim of forced marriage.
+The School's Safeguarding and Child Amended and Approved by Governors October 2023

+Protection Policies will be used to protect a victim or potential victim of forced marriage.
 If a case of forced marriage is suspected, it will be viewed as a safeguarding concern.
 Parents and carers will not be approached or involved about a referral to any other agencies.
 See multi-agency statutory guidance: The Right to Choose.